Scott Gomez: New Jersey Devils

-In the 1998 NHL Entry Draft, Gomez was selected with the 27th pick of the first round by the New Jersey Devils.
+In the 1998 NHL entry draft, Gomez was selected with the 27th pick of the first round by the New Jersey Devils.
 At the time, he was playing for the Tri-City Americans of the Western Hockey League (WHL) and had just been named to the WHL's All-Rookie team.
 He also played for the Alaska Aces.
 In the season after he was drafted, he justified the Devils' decision by scoring 108 points in 58 games for the Americans.
 This earned him a spot on the WHL West First All-Star Team.

-The previous year, Gomez led the South Surrey Eagles of the Tier II Junior "A" British Columbia Hockey League to the Gold medal game of the 1997 Royal Bank Cup against the hometown Summerside Western Capitals; Gomez and his South Surrey Eagles were defeated 4–3.
+The previous year, Gomez led the South Surrey Eagles of the Tier II Junior "A" British Columbia Hockey League to the gold medal game of the 1997 Royal Bank Cup against the hometown Summerside Western Capitals; Gomez and his South Surrey Eagles were defeated 4–3.

 After this impressive WHL performance, Gomez was brought to New Jersey for the 1999–2000 NHL season, making him the first Alaska-born NHL player.
 In his rookie NHL season, he had 51 assists and 70 points for the Devils.
 For his efforts, he was awarded the Calder Memorial Trophy as the league's top rookie and played in the NHL All-Star Game in Toronto.
 Gomez scored 10 points in the 2000 playoffs as the Devils won their second Stanley Cup.

 In his sophomore season, Gomez totaled 63 points.
-The Devils again made their way to the Stanley Cup Finals, but were defeated by the Colorado Avalanche in seven games.
+The Devils again made their way to the Stanley Cup Final, but were defeated by the Colorado Avalanche in seven games.
 In the 2001–02 season, Gomez's numbers dropped, as he scored just 10 goals and 48 points.
 The Devils bowed out of the playoffs in the first round that season, losing to the Carolina Hurricanes.
 Gomez did not play a game in that series due to injury.
 The 2002–03 season, however, was an improvement for Gomez and the Devils.
 Gomez tallied 55 points and again helped the Devils win the Stanley Cup, this time scoring 12 points during the playoffs.
 The 2003–04 season was an even better year for Gomez, as he scored 70 points, the most since his rookie year.
 He also tied for the NHL lead in assists, with 56.
 However, the Devils lost in the first round of the playoffs to the Philadelphia Flyers.